jefhar/hangman-java/README.md

-Hangman-Java
+us.jeffharris.hangman.Hangman-Java
 ======
-**Hangman** is the simple find a word game played by children with pencil and paper the world over.
+**us.jeffharris.hangman.Hangman** is the simple find a word game played by children with pencil and paper the world over.
 Is it the best?
 Probably not.
 Is the the fastest?
 Probably not.
 However, I built it and it works.